-Our itineraries are designed for spirited adventurers wishing to explore beyond regular tourist destinations genuinely getting below the surface of India.
+Our itineraries are designed for spirited adventurers wishing to explore beyond regular tourist destinations genuinely getting below the surface of India and Morocco.

 - trek at altitude through the foothills of the Eastern Himalaya, visiting remote yak herders’ summer pastures close to the Bhutanese border

 - experience the world of Tibetan Buddhism, of prayer flags, gompas and chortens, drink salted butter tea with monks and nuns, and visit Tawang Monastery, the largest Buddhist monastery outside Tibet

 - participate in authentic, donyi polo, animist village festivals

 - explore the exceptional tribal districts of central Arunachal Pradesh, with options to hike into the jungle-clad hills and take refreshments with locals in hidden villages